YoussefAmr115/Task-3-/README.md

 ## Further improvments
-- The robot needs to detect if there is obstacles on the starting point or the target
+- The robot needs to detect if there is obstacles on the starting point or on the target
 - The robot needs to improve creating new paths in a more advanced way when meeting obstacles
+- A better code to include the base of creating paths when the robot detects an obstacle

 ## Code: